Organic CBD Oil

 About Our USDA Organic CBD Oil

-Cornbread Hemp CBD oils are made under strict USDA organic quality control measures with 100% organic ingredients and absolutely no synthetic fertilizers or pesticides.
+Made under USDA organic quality standards, 100% organic ingredients, and no synthetic fertilizers or pesticides.

-Distilled Formula: Crafted for daytime comfort, this mild and smooth tasting CBD oil has the perfect touch of full spectrum cannabinoids and terpenes to keep you comfortable during the day.*
+Distilled Formula: Crafted for daytime comfort, this mild and smooth tasting CBD oil has the perfect touch of full spectrum cannabinoids and terpenes to keep you comfortable without slowing you down.*

 USDA certified organic from seed to shelf